kitabomori/kitabomori.github.io/_collections/_diary/practicum-3-lesson-plan-5.md

 <h4>3.
 Introduction</h4>

 <p>The teacher will begin the lesson by asking students what they think it means to be truthful.
-He will discuss the importance of truthfulness in our daily lives and the consequences of lying or being dishonest by sharing a personal anecdote or story that illustrates the value of truthfulness.</p>
+He will discuss the importance of truthfulness in our daily lives and the consequences of lying or dishonesty, sharing a personal anecdote that illustrates the value of truthfulness.</p>

 <h4>4.
 Thinking Activity</h4>

-<ul><li>Divide students into small groups and provide a scenario where honesty is tested, such as finding money on the ground or witnessing a friend cheat on a test.</li><li>Ask the groups to discuss and present how they would respond to the situation, emphasising the importance of truthfulness.</li><li>Encourage classmates to share their thoughts and opinions about the scenarios presented.</li></ul>
+<ul><li>Divide students into small groups and provide a scenario where honesty is tested, such as finding money on the ground or witnessing a friend cheat on a test. </li><li>Ask the groups to discuss and present how they would respond to the situation, emphasising the importance of truthfulness.</li><li>Encourage classmates to share their thoughts and opinions about the scenarios presented.</li></ul>

 <h4>5.
 Assessment</h4>